About this item

 About the Author

-Rory Stewart is the co-host with Alastair Campbell of the UK's leading podcast The Rest Is Politics.
-His books include Politics on the Edge, the runaway #1 Sunday Times bestseller, and New York Times bestseller The Places in Between.
+Rory Stewart is the co-host with Alastair Campbell of the podcast The Rest Is Politics.
+His books include Politics on the Edge, a #1 Sunday Times bestseller, the New York Times bestseller The Places in Between and, most recently, Middleland: Dispatches from the Borders.
 He previously served in the UK Cabinet as Secretary of State for International Development.
-Earlier in his career he was briefly in the British Army, before serving as a diplomat in Indonesia, the Balkans and Iraq, establishing a charity in Afghanistan, and holding a chair at Harvard University.
-Stewart is now a Senior Advisor at the non-profit organisation GiveDirectly, and a visiting fellow at Yale's Jackson School.

 Andrew Irwin is Philosophy editor at the TLS.